varnishcache/varnish-cache/doc/sphinx/reference/varnishd.rst

 -n name

   Specify the name for this instance.
-Amongst other things, this name is used to construct the name of the directory in which `varnishd` keeps temporary files and persistent state.
-If the specified name begins with a forward slash, it is interpreted as the absolute path to the directory which should be used for this purpose.
+This name is used to construct the name of the directory in which `varnishd` keeps temporary files and persistent state.
+If the specified name begins with a forward slash, it is interpreted as the absolute path to the directory.

 Documentation options
 ---------------------